jhui/jhui.github.io/_posts/2017-03-10-TensorFlow-Reading-data-threading-queues.markdown

 * Define op node(s) to enqueue data.
 * Define an op node to dequeue data.
 * Create a QueueRunner which start multiple enqueue later.
-* Create a TensorFlow session and an coordinator.
+* Create a TensorFlow session and a coordinator.
 	* Have the QueueRunner to launch multiple enqueue node threads.
 	* Run the dequeue op
 	* Wait until the coordinator to call it quit.